I8302/377_final_project/Docs/README.md

 There are no known bugs.

 Currently, the location table in the Supabase database is limited.
 The API endpoint fetches data from the table, but the table does not yet contain all city locations worldwide.
-As a result, usres may experience limitations when searching for cities that are not included in the database.
+As a result, users may experience limitations when searching for cities that are not included in the database.

 This is a list of currently available cities with provided data that users may search: London, Greece, Budapest, Turkey, Nashville.